MarinaPasternak/Shop_node-js/README.md

 #  Shop APP
-This is a simple ship app.
+This is a simple shop app.

 ## Pages
 - Shop - main page